tldr-pages/tldr/pages/linux/btrfs-check.md

 `sudo btrfs check --repair {{path/to/partition}}`

-- Show progress during check:
+- Show the progress of the check:

 `sudo btrfs check --progress {{path/to/partition}}`

-- Verify data blocks' checksum (if filesystem is good):
+- Verify the checksum of each data block (if the filesystem is good):

 `sudo btrfs check --check-data-csum {{path/to/partition}}`